 for it becomes your destiny.ambiguous original author

-So rather than trying to practice Self Care, why not try something deeper, more satisfying, and something that can actually make a real difference on the your daily life?
-Self Investment will do this for you.
+So rather than trying to practice the type of self-care that doesn’t work (surface self-care), why not try something deeper, more satisfying, and something that can actually make a real difference on the your daily life?
+Investing in yourself will do this for you.
+Truly taking care of yourself and your needs will do this for you.

-Any time that you work on yourself, invest in yourself, is never a waste and will only lead to growth.
+Any time that you work on yourself, invest in yourself, it is never a waste and will only lead to growth and true happiness.

 Learn how to be a CALM and CENTERED mom with this 4 step method (It’s FREE!):